 The Audit Committee consists of Karen J. Wilson, Stefan Luzi and Erik J. van den Berg.
 The Audit Committee assists the board of directors in overseeing our accounting and financial reporting processes and the audits of our financial statements.
 Ms. Wilson serves as chairperson.
 In addition, the Audit Committee is responsible for the appointment, compensation, retention and oversight of the work of our independent registered public accounting firm.
-The Audit Committee is governed by a charter which is posted on our website.
+Our board of directors has determined that Ms. Wilson and Mr. van den Berg satisfy the "independence" requirements set forth in Rule 10A-3 under the Exchange Act and Ms. Wilson qualifies as an "audit committee financial expert," as such term is defined in the rules of the SEC.
+Mr. Luzi did not qualify as independent since he is a partner at Gilde Healthcare, a significant shareholder of the company.
+In order to maintain audit committee membership at three members as required by Nasdaq rules and to maintain continuity of our audit committee, the board of directors has determined that it is in the best of the company and its shareholders that Mr. Luzi continue serving on the Audit Committee for a limited time until the company's 2022 annual general meeting.
+The audit committee is governed by a charter that complies with applicable Nasdaq rules, which charter is posted on our website.